Middle School (6th-8th Grades)

 The program and curriculum for middle school is designed to educate students while helping them mature into young adults.
 Curriculum is Christ-centered, integrating faith and values into all subjects.

 Heritage middle school and high school students follow the same bell schedule.
-The day is divided into 10 periods.
 All secondary students change classes beginning in sixth grade.

 Middle school students are given “campus wear” guidelines for dress, which are outlined in the student handbook.